 - extras of refrigerated foods like condiments

-- We usually just buy them when there’s about 1/4 left and keep the next container in the fridge so we don’t have a bunch of miscellaneous things in the pantry.
+- We usually just buy them when there’s about 1/4 left and keep the next container in the fridge so it stays organized.
+Then we don’t have a bunch of miscellaneous things in the pantry.

 I also didn’t include things that we buy occasionally or seasonally, just our regularly stocked pantry staples.

 As you can see, the frugal minimalist pantry staples I listed are versatile and affordable.